Communist Party of India (Marxist–Leninist) Red Star: History

 followed by the 1970 Congress (Eighth Congress of the Communist Movement in India).

-CPI (ML) Red Star was formed by the merger of various fraction of CPI (ML) on 2009 by the 9th Congress at Bhubaneswar.
+CPI (ML) Red Star was formed by the merger of various factions of CPI (ML) on 2009 by the 9th Congress at Bhubaneswar.
 K.N Ramchandran is General Secretary since the very inception of this party.
-Since 2009 three party congress (9th, 10 th, 11 th) was held.
+Since 2009 three party congress (9th, 10th, 11th) was held.
 The last Congress (11th Congress) was held in Bangalore and KN Ramchandran again elected as General Secretary of this party.

+52 delegates out of 260 delegates to the 12th Party Congress broke away and organised as CPI (ML) Revolutionary Initiative, as claimed by an Open Letter.

 Role in Bhangor Movement

 In West Bengal this party gained momentum in participation in Bhangor against an ongoing power station project.
 Although many of its members were arrested including women-wing leader Sharmishtha Chowdhury the movement still continued.

 Bhangor protesters led by Red Star leader Alik Chakraborty won five seats in Polerhat-2 rural poll despite heavy obstacles from the ruling party including blocking nominations and rigging.